Safety rules for driving a jet ski

 Q: What are some behaviors I should avoid when operating a jet ski?

 A: Avoid risky maneuvers, such as jumps or sharp turns, especially near other vehicles or people.
-Do not consume alcohol or drugs before riding.
-In addition, it is essential not to overload the jet ski, always respecting the weight limit recommended by the manufacturer.
+Don't consume alcohol or drugs before riding.
+It's also essential not to overload the jet ski, always respecting the manufacturer's recommended weight limit.

 Q: What should I do if I have an accident or find someone in trouble?